 - Learning about new tools and methodologies for working that will make your processes and procedures better and more efficient, then implementing them and training you (and others on your team) in their use.
 The better you can work and collaborate, the more quickly you can respond to opportunities and challenges, and the more attractive you’ll be to potential clients.
 Your VA can always be on the lookout for how you can better serve, and attract, clients

 Although these lists are by no means complete, and all VAs are not doing everything on these lists, can you see that the two avenues are very different?

 Each powerful in its own way, you need to be doing ALL of those kinds of things on both lists if you want to be successful and profitable.
 Most clients really are only thinking of the back-office tasks they can delegate, and not focusing on how a VA can actively contribute to attracting markets, make connections, and help you serve your clients well – all things that she can do that do contribute to your bottom line.

-It’s important to note that a VA’s job is never to actually put money in your pocket.
+It’s important to note that a VA’s job is never to actually “earn her keep” and put money in your pocket.
 That’s your job.
-But your VA can both handle the tasks of today, and the goal-reaching work you should be actively pursuing, thereby freeing you up to work with customers and make the money.
+But your VA can both handle the tasks of today and the goal-reaching work you should be actively pursuing, thereby freeing you up to work with customers and make the money.

 While it’s true that when you start working with a VA, you might only need the back office tasks done.
 Realize that if you’re really working on your success, it won’t take long before you need the goal-oriented stuff, too.
 Look for a VA who is savvier than you need her to be—it will serve you well in the long run.